 Cycling is allowed only on routes marked for this purpose

 Snowboarding and downhill skiing, which are forbidden on the natural slopes at the most important lookout points (Ukko-Koli, Akka-Koli and Paha-Koli).
 This is to conserve nature and to protect the safety of our guests.

 For trap fishing (in National Park water area off Koli), in addition to paying the fisheries management fee, you will need Metsähallitus' trap fishing permit no 7003 for Lieksa (eräluvat.fi, in Finnish).
-Trap fishing permits are available from customer service 020 69 2424.
+Permits can also be purchased by phone at +358 (0)20 69 2424.

 Hunting to fend off animals considered as harmful, is allowed only with the permission of Metsähallitus.